conlin-matt/SurfRCaT/docs/tutorials.md

 this tutorial.
 11. Now, try it yourself.
 Press Go to begin the remote-GCP extraction.
 The lidar point cloud will open in a seperate window, though can take a couple minutes to do so- please be patient.
 The Help button, when clicked, will display the steps necessary for identifying GCPs in the lidar data.
-First, zoom out slightly, and then follow the steps in the Help menu to identify the five GCPs (in this order) shown in the video.
+First, zoom out slightly, and then follow the steps in the Help menu to identify the four GCPs (in this order) shown in the video.

     > **Note**
     >
     > There is a bug with the viewer window that causes the view to get thrown off if you attempt to rotate it before first zooming in/out.

-12. Close the lidar viewer window, and identify the five corresponding points in the image (in the same order, as in the video).
+12. Close the lidar viewer window, and identify the four corresponding points in the image (in the same order, as in the video).
 You can zoom and pan the image with the navigation bar at the top.
 Press Done when done.
 If something happened during the GCP picking process and you are unhappy with the
 GCPs you identified, you can re-do it using the Retry button.
 Otherwise, click Continue.